 - Two letters of recommendation for graduate study

-- Writing sample: a research-based paper in psychology or education of at least ten pages that was previously submitted as part of an undergraduate or graduate course.
+- Writing sample: at least 10 pages of a research-based paper in psychology or education that was previously submitted as part of an undergraduate or graduate course.
 Other subject matter may be considered if the candidate has had limited prior psychology or education work.

-- Personal statement of 2-3 pages in length describing the reasons for pursuing graduate study in ABA at Caldwell University..
+- Personal statement: 2-3 pages describing the reasons for pursuing graduate study in applied behavior analysis at Caldwell University.

 GRADUATE PROGRAM IN APPLIED BEHAVIOR ANALYSIS